aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/reading-color-inverted/_index.md

 url: /java/developer-guide/barcode-recognition/performance/reading-color-inverted
 ---

-# Reading color‑inverted barcodes
+# Reading color-inverted barcodes

-In many real‑world scenarios barcodes are printed **white on black** (or light on dark) instead of the usual dark bars on a light background.
+In many real-world scenarios barcodes are printed **white on black** (or light on dark) instead of the usual dark bars on a light background.
-Such *color‑inverted* symbols may appear on:
+Such *color-inverted* symbols may appear on:

 - dark product labels
 - UI screenshots with dark themes
 - reversed graphics from design tools or printers

-By default, most recognition pipelines are tuned for dark‑on‑light images.
+By default, most recognition pipelines are tuned for dark-on-light images.
 Aspose.BarCode for Java lets you explicitly enable **inverse image processing** for such cases by using:

 - `QualitySettings.setInverseImage(InverseImageMode.ENABLED)` on the reader

 This article shows how to:

-- generate test fixtures with both normal and inverted barcodes
 - enable inverted image handling for common symbologies
-- apply the same setting to user‑supplied images and various bitmap formats
+- apply the same setting to user-supplied images and various bitmap formats
+- generate normal and inverted test fixtures used in the example class

 All code samples are based on the test class:

-`com.aspose.barcode.guide.recognition.conditions.ReadingColorInvertedExample`
+`com.aspose.barcode.guide.recognition.performance.ReadingColorInvertedExample`

 You can find the full source on GitHub: